Jupiternium/Cursor-Color-Changer/README.md

 New features will be added, so stay tuned!

 ## Contribution
-Contributions to Colorful Cursor are welcome!
+Contributions to Cursor Color Changer are welcome!
 If you find any bugs, have suggestions, or want to add new features, please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure they are properly tested.